nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 and Brown Sugar Boba Black Tea, `BSBBT`, to 120 in the Sales Tracker.
 You can follow these instructions:

 1. Type `s-update BSBM/100 BSBBT/120` into the _Command Box_.
-2. Press `Enter` to execute the command.
+2. Press "Enter" to execute the command.

 Outcome:

 1. The _Result Display_ will show a success message.
-2. You can now see that the sales of the two drinks have been updated accordingly in the _Sales Tracker Pane_.
+2. You can now see that the sales of the two drinks have been updated accordingly in the Sales Tracker inside the _Main View_.

 {Example outcome screenshot to be added later}